irkode/highlightjs-hugo/scripts/hugen/assets/modules/README.md

 ## A word on auto detection

 _Handlebars_ and _Go templates_ (used by [Hugo][]) have similar template tags.
-Without additional relevance settings the Hugo modules will loose most of the time.
-To beat Handlebars auto-detection for _Hugo_ templates we add relevance settings.
-Doing our best to make it possible to have both modules loaded at the same time.
-Importing `hugo-text` and `hugo-html` plugins may result in undetermined auto selection.
+Without additional relevance settings Hugo modules will loose most of the time.
+We use the following relevance settings to beat _Handlebars_ auto-detection but doing our best to make it possible to have both modules loaded at the same time.
+Importing `hugo-text` and `hugo-html` plugins may result in undetermined auto-detection.
 To be on the safe side specify the language you want for every code block.

-- for Go template comments we use relevance = 10.
+- Go template comments get relevance = 10.

   comments start with {{ "`{{/*` or `{{- /*` and end with `*/}}` or `*/ -}}`" }}

-- functions in the _hugo_ namespace use relevance = 10 (e.g. hugo.IsDevelopment)
+- Functions in the _hugo_ namespace get relevance = 10 (e.g. hugo.IsDevelopment)

-- We mark the following _Handlebars_ opening template tags as invalid for us: {{ "`{{#`, `{{>`, `{{!--`, `{{!`" }}
+- The following _Handlebars_ opening template tags are set too _invalid_ for hugo: {{ "`{{#`, `{{>`, `{{!--`, `{{!`" }}

   `IgnoreIllegals` default value is `false` since version 11.
-So this stops highlighting with the hugo module
+So this stops highlighting with the hugo module.

 ## Build your own

-The module works with the standard approach of [Highlight.js][] for custom builds.
+The module works with the standard [Highlight.js][] custom build system.
 Check out their docs for details.

 ## License